 Smoking during pregnancy increases the risk of stillbirth and premature birth up to two-fold and is associated with waters breaking early, intrauterine growth restriction and cot death.
 The more cigarettes smoked, the higher the risk.It is never too late to give up: even if you stop in the final weeks of pregnancy, your baby will still benefit.

 What you can do to reduce your risk is to give up now.
-There is lots of support available for mums-to-be to quit in pregnancy.

 Mother's age and preterm birth